rdh59320/BLGE/README.md

 - Have fun and make friends online ... or not !!!

 ## Tutorial
 - Comming soon !!
+I hope but it took longer than I used to think first !!!

 ## Successfully Tested Devices
-- **DELL Latitude E5470 (2016) with Intel Core i7-6820HQ CPU (Frequency up to 3.6 GHz) with embedded Intel HD Graphics 530 GPU, 16GB RAM (2x8GB) DDR4 2133 MHz and a 512GB SSD disk
+- **DELL Latitude E5470 (2016) with Intel Core i7-6820HQ CPU (Frequency up to 3.6 GHz) with embedded Intel HD Graphics 530 GPU, 16GB RAM (2x8GB) DDR4 2133 MHz and a 512GB SSD disk**

 - **DELL VOSTRO (2023) with AMD Ryzen 7-5700U CPU (Frequency up to 4.3 GHz) with embedded AMD Radeon Graphics, 32GB RAM (1x32) DDR4 3200 MHz and a 512GB ROM SSD :**

 - **New Devices to come  !!!
 Hope so !!!**